rluu/pricechartingtool/doc/README.txt

   - Python 3.1
   - Qt 4.7.4
-  - PyQt 4.8.5
+  - PyQt 4.8.5            [Included in tps directory]
-  - pyswisseph 1.77
-      (Uses Swiss Ephemeris version 1.77.00, which was released Jan.
+  - pyswisseph 1.77       [Included in tps directory] (Uses Swiss Ephemeris version 1.77.00, which was released Jan.
 26, 2010)
-  - pytz 2010h
+  - pytz 2014.9           [Included in tps directory]
-      (Modified version of this release that is compatible with Python 3)

 ##############################################################################